kaneplusplus/stat_agg/README.md

 Requirements
 ---

-The stat\_agg package requires Python (tested on version 2.7), pandas, and the scikit-learn Python package (version 0.13 or above).
+The stat\_agg package has been tested on Python version 2.7 with the following
+packages:
+- pandas 0.17.1
+- sklearn 0.17
+- numpy 1.10.1

 Installing stat\_agg
 ---